apollo-inspire/markdown-recipe-library/recipes/baked-tofu.md

 ## Steps

+- For extra crisp tofu, press it for 20 minutes before baking.

 1. Preheat the oven to 200°C.
 2. Line a baking sheet with baking paper.
 3. Cube the tofu into 2cm blocks.